-There are several obvious differences between men and women, including the following:
+There are several obvious differences between men and women, including the following :

-3. Women are more sensitive to sound than men
+3. Women are more sensitive to sound than men.

 4. Men are over 30% stronger than women, especially in the upper body.
-Although many feminists cannot face this fact, females simply do not have the strength or endurance necessary to be, for example, effective combat soldiers.

-6. Men have larger hearts and lungs, and their higher levels of testosterone cause them to produce greater amounts of red blood cells
+6. Men have larger hearts and lungs, and their higher levels of testosterone cause them to produce greater amounts of red blood cells.

-7. Differences in intake and delivery of oxygen translates into some aspects of performance: when a man is jogging at about 50% of his capacity, a woman will need to work at over 70% of her capacity to keep up with him.
+7. Differences in intake and delivery of oxygen translate into some aspects of performance: when a man is jogging at about 50% of his capacity, a woman will need to work at over 70% of her capacity to keep up with him.

 8. Female fertility decreases after age 35, ending with menopause, but men are capable of making children even when very old.